RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare settings

 Re-validate that you have chosen the correct objects to compare.
-You can also specify which changes to process: creates, drops, alters.
-By default all change types are enabled.
+You can also specify the types of changes to be processed: creates, drops or alters.
+By default all types of changes are enabled.

 ![](images/ug/tools/schema_compare_settings.png)

 Also you can exclude the specific compared types of objects.
-For example, if you do not want to see in the final result comparison of sequences, views, external keys etc.
+For example, you can do this if you do not want to see the sequences, views or external keys in the final comparison result.

 ![](images/ug/tools/schema_compare_settings_types.png)